 Harvard provides state-mandated Workers’ Compensation insurance that pays benefits when a work-related injury or illness prevents an employee from performing his or her job.
-Information about Harvard’s Workers’ Compensation benefits and claims process is available through HARVie.
+More information regarding Workers' Compensation can be found on HARVie.

 When an employee is injured at work

 If an injury at work requires emergency medical care, direct your staff member to immediately seek treatment at Harvard University Health Services (HUHS).
 After the emergency has passed, he or she will receive any necessary additional medical care within the regular medical provider network.